 Child custody disputes can cause a lot of stress for parents in Missouri.
 There may be long and drawn-out child custody disputes that have to be handled in court.
 Even after the court enters custody, visitation, and child support orders, the other parent may regularly violate the orders, leaving the other parent fighting for their rights to see their child.

 When a parent violates the family court's orders, the other parent may want to report the violations to the family court.
 However, interference with custody may also result in criminal charges.
 Unfortunately, the custodial parent may falsely claim the other parent violated the order to punish the parent, leaving them facing criminal charges.
-If you were falsely accused of interfering with child custody in Missouri, contact the Joshua Wilson Law Firm today.
+If you were falsely accused of interfering with child custody in Missouri, contact the Higher Level Legal Law Firm today.

 Missouri Statute 565.150: Interference with Custody